Unimodular measures on the space of all Riemannian manifolds: Introduction

 \subsubsection{Appendix: the topology of $\mathcal M^d$ and the Chabauty topology}

 The paper ends with a lengthy appendix.
-We give in \S \ref{smoothsec} and \ref{stabilitysec} slight extensions of existing compactness and stability results concerning smooth convergence, but most of the appendix is spent showing $\mathcal M^d$ and various related spaces are Polish\footnote{As mentioned in \S \ref{motivation}, Candel, \'Alvarez L\'opez and Barral Lij\'o \cite{Alvarezuniversal} independently proved that $\mathcal M^d$ is Polish, and their proof was made available first, so the theorem is theirs.}.
+We give in \S \ref{smoothsec} and \ref{stabilitysec} slight extensions of existing compactness and stability results concerning smooth convergence, but most of the appendix is spent showing $\mathcal M^d$ and various related spaces are Polish.
 This is necessary to justify the use of measure theoretic tools like Rohlin's disintegration theorem, or Varadarajan's compact model theorem (see the proof of Proposition \ref {ergodicdecomposition}).

+Candel, \'Alvarez L\'opez and Barral Lij\'o \cite{Alvarezuniversal} have independently and concurrently studied the space $\mathcal M^d$, proving that it is Polish and establishing a number of interesting topological properties that are very related to this paper, e.g.\ to Proposition~\ref{leafBorel}.
+Their proof was made publicly available before ours, so the result is really theirs.
+The two approaches are quite similar, but our proof produces an explicit metric that we use elsewhere in the paper, and is simpler in some ways, so we still present it here.

 We find the proofs that these spaces are Polish quite interesting.
 For instance, recall that two points $(M,p)$ and $(N,q)$ in $\mathcal M^d$ are smoothly close if there is a diffeomorphism $f$ from a large neighborhood $B \ni p$ to a large neighborhood of $q$, such that the metric $\langle , \rangle_N$ on $N $ pulls back to a metric on $B$ that is $C^ \infty$ close to $\langle , \rangle_M$, see \S \ref{smoothsec}.
 To metrize this definition directly, one would have to metrize the $C ^\infty$ topology on the appropriate space of tensors on $M$ separately for each $(M,p) \in \mathcal M^d$, and then hope that the choice is canonical enough that the triangle inequality holds for the induced metric on $ \mathcal M^d$.
 This is hard to do, so instead we define the distance between $(M,p)$ and $(N,q)$ by measuring the bilipschitz distortion of the `iterated total derivatives' on the $k$-fold iterated tangent bundles $T^kM = T(T(\cdots T(M))\cdots ),$ which we consider with the associated `iterated Sasaki metrics'.
 See \S \ref{secmetrizability}.